tobealive/docs/docs/tools/playground.md

 ### Share code

 To share the code, press the **Share** button on the toolbar.
-It's creating a new URL to your code and copy it to your clipboard.
+It is creating a new URL to your code and copy it to your clipboard.
 The created link is also available in the **Terminal**.

 ![Share button](/assets/_images/tools/playground/share.png)